morgulis/ReadFinder/README.md

 ReadFinder sources are now installed under `$ROOT/readfinder/ReadFinder`.

-If boost is installed in `$ROOT/boost/install`, then prepend the following command with `Boost_DIR=$ROOT/boost/install` and also execute:
+If boost is installed in `$ROOT/boost/install`, then prepend the cmake commands below with `Boost_DIR=$ROOT/boost/install` and also execute:

 ```